Harriet Frances Carpenter: Educational work

+Social activism

-Carpenter was opposed to the idea of taxation without representation, and on principle, an advocate of Equal Suffrage.
-In 1912, to help the cause, she sued the state for the right to vote as a property holder.
-Her insistment was that the right once exercised by the women of New Jersey had been taken away illegally.
-The Supreme Court of New Jersey did not agree with her.
+Carpenter was a suffragist who supported women's suffrage on the grounds of opposition to taxation without representation.
+In 1912, she sued the state of New Jersey for the right to vote as a property holder, arguing that the right to vote had once been held by New Jersey women and had been revoked illegally.
+Her case was defeated at the Supreme Court of New Jersey.

 Personal life

 Carpenter lived in her country home on Long Hill Road, in the Millington section of Long Hill Township, New Jersey.

 Harriet Frances Carpenter died in Branchville, New Jersey, August 16, 1956, and was interred at Long Hill Cemetery.